BMeyerKC/meteor-knockout/readme.md

 # Knockout.js for Meteor

-[Knockout.js](http://knockout.js), a Javascript library that provides MVVM - a dependency of Knockout.Meteor.
+[Knockout.js](http://knockout.js), a dependency of Knockout.Meteor.

 ## How to install
 1. npm install meteorite (if not already installed)